PhysicalBit7/notes/docs/computer-networks/Chapter3.md

 Figure 4 above shows the web server spawning a new process for each connection.
 Each of these processes has its own connection socket through which HTTP requests arrive and HTTP responses are sent.
 Today's high performing web servers often use only one process for initial communication, and __create a new thread with a new connection socket for each new client connection.__

 # Connectionless Transport: UDP
+When a developer chooses to use UDP then the application is almost directly talking with IP.
+UDP takes messages from the application process, attaches source and destination port number fields for the multiplexing/demultiplexing service, adds two other small fields, and passes the resulting segment to the network layer.
+TCP may sound overall better than UDP but there are some points to be made for UDP

+- _Finer application-level control over what data is sent, and when_.